Summer 2019 High School Original Credit Briefing

 - Please review our student registration page for information on data collection, entrance counseling and student registration for Summer.
 That page is located here: link.

-- Two classes per session are considered to be a “full-time” schedule during the summer session.
+- Two classes per session are considered “full-time” during the summer session.
 Please do not enroll students in more than two courses per session.
 Additional courses may be administratively dropped.

 Summer Program Best Practices

 - Students participating in the summer program must express interest and motivation to complete the summer course.
-To help conserve resources, MTDA asks that districts do not place students into MTDA summer programs that aren’t interested in the program or supported either at the school or home.
+To help conserve resources, MTDA asks that districts do not place students into MTDA summer programs that aren’t interested in the program or supported either at school or home.
 Please consider using tools like our student readiness survey to help determine if the student has enough support to succeed in an online course: link.
 Students that are not up and running during the first three days of the class will be dropped, no exception.
+The summer original credit program is not a good fit for a student that is retaking a course.

-- Local schools should consider the availability of computer access in the homes of students taking courses.
+- Enrollment officials should consider the availability of computer access in the homes of students taking courses.
 Students will need access to a computer for an average of 3-5 hours per course, per day, for original credit courses.
 As the lack of access will not modify course expectations or deadlines, we require that students secure multiple means of access.

 - Due to the tight schedule of the summer session, students must start and stop courses on schedule.
 Local assistance may be required to help guarantee student success.